frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-14-history_of_states.md

 The History mechanism is one of the most valuable contributions of Statecharts to the evolution of the state machine formalism.

-However, whereas Statecharts were declared to be a visual formalism <a href="https://www.sciencedirect.com/science/article/pii/0167642387900359" target="_blank">(Harel, 1987)</a> Frame is intended to be a symbolic language.
-As such, the Frame notation will favor a terse but (hopefully) clear symbology that is both clear and meaningful.
+However, whereas Statecharts were declared to be a visual formalism <a href="https://www.sciencedirect.com/science/article/pii/0167642387900359" target="_blank">(Harel, 1987)</a>, Frame is intended to be a symbolic language that can generate equivalent code and documentation.
+As such, the Frame notation will favor a terse textual syntax that is (hopefully) both clear and powerful.